feliperooke/smart-file-search/README.md

 - TXT (Text)
 - PDF (General)

+### 🔍 Optimized Search Experience

+Imagine uploading your favorite book - say, "The Little Prince" - and being able to ask it questions naturally.
+For example:

+ - **You ask:** "What did the fox teach about friendship?"
+ - **The system** instantly finds and highlights the exact passage where the fox explains: "It's the time you spent on your rose that makes your rose so important...
+You become responsible forever for what you've tamed."

+This magic happens through semantic search.
+Instead of just matching keywords, our system understands meaning.
+When you:

+1. Upload files, we convert text into AI-powered "meaning vectors"
+2. Ask a question, it finds conceptually related passages
+3. Get precise answers with highlighted context

+Search through your documents like you're asking a friend.
+Just type what you're looking for in plain language and get the exact answers you need - no more scrolling or skimming through pages.

 ### 💡 Future Ideas

 While our initial focus is on documents, we may expand this system in the future to process other file types.
 For example: